JoeySoprano420/ExeCue/SYNTAX.md

-Absolutely.
 Here's a full **Execue Syntax Sheet** — giving you a clear, comprehensive view of the structure, rules, and stylistic constructs used in the **Execue** language.

 ---